-I will publish here a post about the cathedral will come soon to this blog, with lots of photos and some tips for your visit.
-But today I want to highlight a surprise that visitors find right in the ground floor: the tomb of Christopher Columbus.
+I will publish a post about the cathedral will come soon to this blog, with lots of photos and tips for your visit.
+Today, I want to highlight a surprise that visitors find right on the ground floor: the tomb of Christopher Columbus.

 The tomb of Christopher Columbus

 An intriguing story

-Columbus’ remains have always been linked to controversies.
+Columbus’ remains have always been linked to controversy.

-Dead in 1506, Columbus was buried in Valladolid, Spain.
+Dead in 1506, he was buried in Valladolid, Spain.
 In 1537, the Spaniards transferred his remains to Hispaniola Island, now divided into two separate nations: Dominican Republic and Haiti.
-Almost two hundred years later, when Spain lost part of that territory to France, the body was sent to Cuba.
+Almost two hundred years later, when Spain lost part of that territory to France, the remains were sent to Cuba.
 Then, 1898, the final destination was Seville.

 Oh-oh!
 The Dominican Republic reacted, showing other remains.
-But these have never been tested, which makes us to believe that the truth rests in Seville.
+But these have never been tested, which makes us believe the truth rests in Seville.

 Eternal rest of Christopher Columbus in the Seville Cathedral

 Good.
-Here are some pictures I took at the cathedral:
+Here are some pictures I took in the cathedral:

 That’s interesting, isn’t it?